YU-MITC/moodle-mod_kalmediares/README.md

 Version 1.1.6

-* added procedures for course reset in lib.php.
+* added functions for course reset in lib.php.
+Actually, these functions do nothing.
 * fixed statements about "How to use" in README.md.

 Version 1.1.5

-* added precedures for submitted and deleted entry in grade_submissions.php and renderer.php.
+* added statements in README.md.

 Version 1.1.4

-* fixed statements in README.md.
+* fixed issue that an error occurs in the "Administration->Course completion".
+* supports auto completion tracking.

 Version 1.1.3

-* fixed issue that the plugin presents "lated submission" for submissions when duetime is not set.
+* supported "Chrome OS" for recording view/play logs.

 Version 1.1.2

 * added statements in README.md.
-* separate player setting from Media Resource.
+* fixed last access timestamp and sort/order issue of access list (in renderer.php and export_excel.php).

 Version 1.1.1